How to use a credit card for your next holiday

 Why you should use a credit card before, during and after your next overseas holiday

-Taking an overseas holiday is expensive, though, and your costs quickly begin to stack up.
+Taking an overseas holiday is expensive and your costs can quickly begin to stack up.
 It’s always good to have savings stowed away for your trip, but using a credit card could be another way to manage your holiday finances, build up your credit history and earn extra perks along the way.

 However, as a survey by finder.com.au discovered that almost one-third of Australians struggled to repay their holiday debt before the interest kicked in, it’s obvious that the average traveller has some difficulty managing their post-holiday debts.
 To make sure you’re spending responsibly while getting the most value out of your card, follow these tips for the best ways to use your credit card before, during and after your trip.